3 Weeks in Spain and Portugal: 2 Itineraries

 THINGS TO KNOW BEFORE GOING TO SPAIN AND PORTUGAL

-Before booking your flights, it’s important to know these basic but important things about visiting Spain and Portugal.
-This information will help you decide when to go, idea on how to get around, mode of payments acceptable, cost of the trip, and more.
+Before booking your flights, knowing these basic but important things about visiting Spain and Portugal is important.
+This information will help you decide when to go, get an idea of how to get around, what mode of payment is acceptable, the cost of the trip, and more.

 When is the best time to go